1. The Ghost in the quill

 Enter Leonato Gouernour of Messina, Innogen his wife, Hero his daughter, and Beatrice his Neece, with a messenger.

 Anyone, with even the most basic knowledge of the play will easily win the game of “one of these things is not like the other.”
 For anyone familiar with the play surely knows that Innogen has no place in Much Ado About Nothing.
 She is not Leonato’s wife, and she won’t appear for another eight or so years as Imogen, the hapless lover and heroine of Cymbeline.
-So who exactly is this mystery in the stage directions.
+So who exactly is this mystery in the stage directions?
 A quick search will reveal several essays on Shakespeare’s “ghost” characters, of which Innogen is one.
 These are not Shakespeare’s Ghosts, such as the Ghost of Hamlet, Banquo, or Caesar — but rather several characters throughout different editions of the plays that appear in stage directions but have no lines, are never referred to, and are removed in most modern editions.
-There’s a ghost in As You Like It, several in Henry V, and Innogen in Much Ado About Nothing.
+Innogen is such a character.
 The fact that Innogen appears as Leonato’s wife in the stage directions is not a shocking revelation, and it is easily explained.
 Shakespeare intended to include a wife for Leonato, but gave up on the idea.
 At least this is the common explanation, for of course, anything following “Shakespeare intended” becomes highly suspect and rarely worth reading.
 Yet, the greatest piece of evidence to support this particular claim is that Innogen only appears in the stage directions for the first two acts.
 Following that, she is no longer affixed to Leonato’s entrances.
 Now, if I really wanted to stretch my imagination, I could offer up, with supporting details, an essay on how Innogen appears on stage with Leonato while all is well.
 As soon as people are accused of being unfaithful (the central conceit of this play) Innogen disappears.
 Thus, Leonato’s wife is the representation of lost innocence in the face of mistrust: even when all is forgiven in the happy ending, she can never be redeemed.
 Great, I’ve just turned Innogen into Mamillius from The Winter’s Tale - enough of this.

 2. Are you My Mother?